A1C Glucose Relationship

-What does it mean if you have high A1C and normal blood sugar?
+What does it mean if you have high A1C and healthy blood sugar?

-Normal BS reading indicates healthy BS at that instant and appears to be in tight control.
-However, high A1C indicates your BS at other instances in unhealthy and not in tight control.
+Normal BS reading indicates good BS at that instant and appears to be in tight control.
+However, high A1C indicates your BS at other instances in unhealthy and not in strict control.

-Alternatively, it means your diabetes control was not well past 1 or 2 months that appeared in you A1C result.
-However, presently you are in good control that is indicating by your glucose meter.
+Alternatively, it means your diabetes control was not well past 1 or 2 months that appeared in your A1C result.
+However, presently, you are in reasonable control that is indicating by your glucose meter.

 What does it mean if you have normal A1C and high blood sugar?

 High BS reading indicates unhealthy BS at that instant and appears to be not in proper control.
-However, normal A1C indicates your BS at other instances are healthy, and you are in proper control.
+However, normal A1C indicates your BS at other instances are healthy, and you are inadequate to control.

-Alternatively, a good A1C means, you are in proper diabetes management for past 1 or 2 months.
-However, high blood sugar indicates you are presently not in proper diabetes control.
+Alternatively, an excellent A1C means, you are in proper diabetes management for past 1 or 2 months.
+However, high blood sugar indicates you are presently not inadequate diabetes control.

 Alternatively, you may have many low BS that gives good A1C and High BS.

-What to do if blood sugar and HbA1c results consistent disagreement?
+What to do if blood sugar and HbA1c results in consistent disagreement?

-Consult your doctor to confirm whether you are doing the self-monitoring blood sugar correctly or your health conditions affects A1C result (A1C error).
+Consult your doctor to confirm whether you are doing the self-monitoring blood sugar correctly or your health conditions affect A1C result (A1C error).

-When do you consider HbA1c test as inaccurate?
+When do you consider the HbA1c test as inaccurate?

-Why sometimes A1C number appear to be wrong?
+Why sometimes A1C number appears to be wrong?

-Two and half months back, a patient's fasting blood sugar 90+, postprandial BS 120+, and HbA1c 6.4%.
-At present his numbers are fasting BS 96, postprandial BS 121, and HbA1c - 5.5%.
+Two and a half months back, a patient's fasting blood sugar 90+, postprandial BS 120+, and HbA1c 6.4%.
+At present, his numbers are fasting BS 96, postprandial BS 121, and HbA1c - 5.5%.
 How his A1C value reduced from 6.4 to 5.5 in just 2.5 months?
-He is on the same diet and lifestyle for past 2.5 months.
+He is on the same diet and lifestyle for the past 2.5 months.
 Do last readings seem to be wrong?

 Recent 1 month has contributed 50% influence in the A1C and recent 50 days contribute to over 90% of A1C result.

 The impact of new RBC over the last 30 days on A1C is around 50%.
-So, if you switched to low carb high fat diet in the start, the major impact should have come by the latest 50th day, 90%+.
-In practice, A1C is a strong indicator of average blood sugars over last 90 days, especially last 60 days.
+So, if you switched to a low carb high-fat diet in the start, the significant impact should have come by the latest 50th day, 90%+.
+In practice, A1C is a reliable indicator of average blood sugars over the last 90 days, especially the last 60 days.